chottaro/simple-product-search/README.md

 ```

 ### 2. Prepare your .env
-Create a .env file in the root directory:
+Create a `.env` file in the backend directory:

 ```
 YAHOO_APP_ID=your_yahoo_client_id